sujayadkesar/portfolio/README.md

 - Easy navigation to different sections of the site 🧭
 - Integration with GitHub to display my latest projects 💻
 - Contact form for potential employers or collaborators to get in touch with me 📞
-- A section dedicated to my blog, where I write about my learnings and experiences 📝
+- A section dedicated to my blog, where I write about my learnings and CTF writups as well as Tryhackme & Hackthebox walkthrough📝

 ## Technologies Used
 - HTML 📄